 My name is Lea Verou (Lea being short for Michailia or Μιχαήλια) and I wear many hats.
-During the day, I’m busy researching how to make web programming easier at MIT CSAIL, working with David Karger in the Haystack group.
+My day job is researching how to make web programming easier at MIT CSAIL, working with David Karger in the Haystack group.

 I have a long-standing passion for open web standards.
 I’m an elected W3C Technical Architecture Group (TAG) member as of Jan 2021.
 The TAG is a special W3C working group that ensures all new Web technologies are well-designed and consistent with the rest of the Web Platform, and do not expose Web users to harm.
 I’ve been one of the few Invited Experts of the W3C CSS Working Group since 2012 and co-edit several CSS specifications, so if you’re a Web developer, you probably use bits of my work daily.
 In the past, I have also worked at W3C/MIT as a Developer Advocate.